 Open Source is beautiful.
 I have made several contributions to Open Source software, in the form of patches, bug reports, translations, and donations.
-This page is mostly for myself to keep track of what I consider to be my most relevant Open Source contributions.
-I hope it will be of some inspiration to you!
+I have also released my own software.
+This page exists to keep track of what I consider to be my most relevant contributions to the world of Open Source.

 The Linux Kernel is a modern Open Source operating system kernel used in many real-world applications such as servers, desktop computers, and smartphones.